![]() |

 How does the MPS testing process work?

-To become a client, you must sign a test security agreement, after which you may use any of the test or interview processes that are offered.
+To become a client, you must sign a test security agreement, after which you may use any of the simulation tests or interview processes that are offered.
 MPS does the scoring for all online tests and videotaped oral simulation tests.
 Results are supplied via email in pdf format, and always include a rank-ordered list and feedback reports on all candidates.

 What is the typical turnaround time for test results?